mirage/mirage-www/tmpl/htcaml-part1.md

 no need to translate the returning value of the antiquotation.

 Then, using `val Html.to_string : Html.t -> string`, it's
-straigh-forward to process a list of tweet values in order to generate a static HTML page :
+straightforward to process a list of tweet values in order to generate a static HTML page :

 {{